sutta » mn » Majjhima Nikāya 95

 Idameva saccaṁ, moghamaññan’”ti?

-this is the only truth, other ideas are silly’?”
+this is the only truth, anything else is futile’?”

 “No hidaṁ, bho gotama”.